gwierzchowski/toy_trx_engine/README.md

 I also tried to keep dependencies under control, taking only those that are really needed or small and safe.
 Program does not contain any direct code using `unsafe` annotation.
 Dependencies were checked using audit cargo extension.

+I used `rust_decimal` crate to support money calculation.
+It is quite widely used crate and utilized for money-specialized crate: `rusty-money` so I assume it passed some testing.
+This is acceptable for toy-tool.
+But for real production system, I would better either write more extensive and comprehensive test suite to prove library calculates properly (including performance tests) or use 128-bit integers internally to calculate money and only convert for i/o - it may be faster.

 For transaction types dispatching I used enum-based dispatching supported by 3rd party crate `enum_dispatch` that limited boiler-plate code.
 The code would be maybe simpler if I use dynamic dispatching, but this would be at cost of some extra memory allocations and virtual methods calls, so I takes in my opinion fair performance / simplicity compromise.

 I assumed that external transaction IDs (`tx`) are unique for particular client (it is weaker assumption then suggested in requirements).
 Checking global transaction ID uniqueness would bring additional cost - not strictly necessary for system correctness.
 There is one exception - if transaction is rejected I do not remember its id - i.e. I allow another transaction for the same client with the same ID to be later present.
 It is kind of compromise support for such scenario would need extra processing and memory, and lack of it may cause debugging harder (looking at input file we are not sure to which transaction reference applies).
 In my opinion implementing such check in real system would be recommended, but not necessarily for toy-like.